Bankcard: Withdrawal

 By the beginning of 2006, the number of cardholders had declined to around one million.
 Popularity of the card had declined as other credit card options became available.
 Bankcard was significantly limited by its lack of acceptance outside Australia and New Zealand.
 Despite this, Bankcard continued to generate profits for member banks, largely because the elderly demographic of cardholders had a low incidence of default.

 In February 2006, however, the Bankcard Association of Australia announced that it would phase out Bankcard by the end of that year, citing the exceptional growth of credit card operations and improvements in technology allowing member banks to perform their own data capture and processing in house.
 Existing cardholders were offered alternative credit cards by their issuing banks.

 At the time of this announcement, the National Australia Bank remained the only bank still issuing Bankcard.
 Westpac and the Commonwealth Bank had stopped issuing the card in June and December 2005 respectively.
 Merchants within Australia were able to accept Bankcards until the end of 2006.
 Bankcard operations were closed in New Zealand in October 2005.

 Cultural impact

 Bankcard was the first widely available credit card issued by Australian banks for general consumption.
 Banks actively sought to educate consumers on how to use credit cards and it "revolutionised" the way Australian consumers paid for goods and services.
 According to Gregory Melleuish, the introduction of Bankcard helped accelerate the process of establishing consumerism in Australia.

 On the withdrawal of Bankcard in February 2006, retailer Gerry Harvey stated that the credit card had "inspired, or enabled, more people to buy on credit and all retailers' sales improved."
-Supriya Singh, a professor at RMIT, argued that the introduction of Bankcard marked the beginning of Australia's transformation to "virtual money".
+Supriya Singh, a professor at RMIT, argued that the introduction of Bankcard marked the beginning of Australia's transformation to virtual money.
 The availability of credit cards in Australia after 1974, together with wider financial deregulation, resulted in significant increases in household indebtedness.

+As late as 2025, Bankcard could still be occasionally seen on stickers on shop fronts in both Australia and New Zealand.